 A. Initial Review by Advertising Contractor.
 The Advertising Contractor will initially review each advertisement submitted for display or in METRO Transit Facilities to determine whether the advertisement complies with the Advertising Standards in Article III.
 If the Advertising Contractor determines that advertisement complies with the Advertising Standards, the Advertising Contractor may display the advertisement pursuant to the separate terms of its agreement with METRO.
-If the Advertising Contractor determines that advertising Standards, the Advertising Contractor will promptly forward to the Contract Administrator the proposed advertisement, name of the advertiser, size and number of proposed advertisements, proposed dates and locations of displays, and the reason for the Advertising Contractor's determination that the proposed advertisement does not, or may not, comply with the Advertising Standards.
+If the Advertising Contractor determines that advertisement does not, or may not, comply with the Advertising Standards, the Advertising Contractor will promptly forward to the Contract Administrator the proposed advertisement, name of the advertiser, size and number of proposed advertisements, proposed dates and locations of displays, and the reason for the Advertising Contractor's determination that the proposed advertisement does not, or may not, comply with the Advertising Standards.